awsdocs/aws-systems-manager-user-guide/doc_source/sysman-patch-differences.md

 Due to the large number of available packages for Linux operating systems, Systems Manager does not report details about patches in the *Not Applicable* state\.
 A `Not Applicable` patch is, for example, a patch for Apache software when the instance does not have Apache installed\.
 Systems Manager does report the number of `Not Applicable` patches in the summary, but if you call the [DescribeInstancePatches](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_DescribeInstancePatches.html) API for an instance, the returned data does not include patches with a state of `Not Applicable`\.
 This behavior is different from Windows\.

 **Difference 3: SSM document support**
-The `AWS-ApplyPatchBaseline` SSM document doesn't support Linux instances\.
-For applying patch baselines to both Windows Server and Linux instances, the recommended SSM document is `AWS-RunPatchBaseline`\.
+The `AWS-ApplyPatchBaseline` Systems Manager document \(SSM document\) doesn't support Linux instances\.
+For applying patch baselines to Linux, macOS, and Windows Server managed instances, the recommended SSM document is `AWS-RunPatchBaseline`\.
 For more information, see [About SSM documents for patching instances](patch-manager-ssm-documents.md) and [About the AWS\-RunPatchBaseline SSM document](patch-manager-about-aws-runpatchbaseline.md)\.

 **Difference 4: Application patches**
 The primary focus of Patch Manager is applying patches to operating systems\.
 However, you can also use Patch Manager to apply patches to some applications on your instances\.
 **Linux**
 On Linux operating systems, Patch Manager uses the configured repositories for updates, and does not differentiate between operating systems and application patches\.
 You can use Patch Manager to define which repositories to fetch updates from\.
 For more information, see [How to specify an alternative patch source repository \(Linux\)](patch-manager-how-it-works-alt-source-repository.md)\.
 **Windows**
-On Windows Server instances, you can apply approval rules, as well as *Approved* and *Rejected* patch exceptions, for applications released by Microsoft, such as Microsoft Word 2011 and Microsoft Exchange Server 2016\.
+On Windows Server instances, you can apply approval rules, as well as *Approved* and *Rejected* patch exceptions, for applications released by Microsoft, such as Microsoft Word 2016 and Microsoft Exchange Server 2016\.
 For more information, see [Working with custom patch baselines](sysman-patch-baseline-console.md)\.